leeprovoost/go-rest-api-template/README.md

 ### Development tools

-I've tried many different editors and it seems like it's a common Go newbie [frustration](https://groups.google.com/forum/#!topic/golang-nuts/6ZgrZsPzHr0).
-Coming from Java, I've tried "proper" IDEs like [LiteIDE](https://github.com/visualfc/liteide) and IntelliJ with the [golang plugin](https://github.com/go-lang-plugin-org/go-lang-idea-plugin) but never really fell in love with them.

-I've used Sublime Text with the [GoSublime](https://github.com/DisposaBoy/GoSublime) plugin for a long time, but have now settled on Atom with the [go-plus](https://github.com/joefitzgerald/go-plus) plugin and that is working very well.
-It has code completion, linting, formatting and even shows you what parts of the code are covered by tests.

 The choice of an editor/IDE is a personal one, so the only advice I can give you is to try different ones.
 It looks like currently the following seem to be the most mature:

 * [Atom](https://atom.io/) with [go-plus](https://github.com/joefitzgerald/go-plus)